microsoft/FluidFramework/experimental/dds/tree2/src/class-tree/README.md

 There is currently no good API to dump tree content or compare it which includes all persisted data (including types).
 Related to this there is also no good way to round trip a tree through an external system.
-The lower level APIs have solutions, but there currently aren't any for the simple/class tree later.
+The lower-level APIs have solutions, but there currently aren't any for the simple/class tree layer.

 ### Recursive types are still very sketchy